The Certificate 3 Guarantee supports eligible individuals to complete their first post-school certificate III qualification.

 For further information on the Certificate 3 Guarantee program, view the frequently asked questions.

-Free tafe for Year 12 graduates is available through 2 Queensland Government VET investment programs – the Certificate 3 Guarantee and User Choice.
+Free training for under 25s is available through 2 Queensland Government VET investment programs – the Certificate 3 Guarantee and User Choice.
+Read more about free training in high priority areas for under 25s.